magento-hackathon/CopyStoreData/README.md

 For example Germany-German and Austria-German.
 There is no easy way to copy a most of the data, we would like to create a solution for that.

+Configure syncronisation of certain attributes beween store views om product Save.

 * System
   * Configuration
     * Select a store view
     * HACKATHON
-      * Copy Store Data = this is applied on product save
+      * Copy Store Data

-* Catalog
-  * Copy Category Data = form to copy category settings between categories
+Mass copy all attributes between selected products

 * Catalog
   * Manage Products